bootique/bootique/UPGRADE.md

 ## 0.23

-* [bootique #140](https://github.com/bootique/bootique/issues/140): If you've ever implemented your own "main" method instead of relying on the one from `io.bootique.Bootique`, you may want to replace the call to `Bootique.run()` with a more properly named `Bootique.execAndExit()`.
-There's also a new `Bootique.exec()` now that also executes Bootique app, but does not terminate the JVM.
+* [bootique #141](https://github.com/bootique/bootique/issues/141): If you've ever implemented your own "main" method instead of relying on the one from `io.bootique.Bootique`, you may want to replace the call to deprecated `Bootique.run()` with `Bootique.exec().exit()`.
+The new API does not exit the JVM within Bootique code, allowing for extra flexibility (e.g. you may want to insert custom code after Bootique finish but before the app exit).

 ## 0.22